AI-in-Health/Patient-Instructions/README.md

 ## Citation

-Please cite our paper if you use our code or dataset in your work:
+Please consider citing our papers if our code or datasets are useful to your work, thanks sincerely!

 ```bibtex
 @inproceedings{liu2022retrieve,